lcamillo/CpGPT/README.md

 - [☎️ Contact](#-contact)
 - [📜 License](#-license)

+## NEW: The first bio foundation model with chain-of-thought inference 🧠⚙️🧠⚙️🧠

+Given CpGPT's generative capabilities, we have implemented an analogous version of the chain-of-thought used in NLP tasks but for the reconstruction of methylation patterns.
+For more information about the method, please check out our [preprint](https://www.biorxiv.org/content/10.1101/2024.10.24.619766v1).
+To try it out yourself, please go to the [quick setup tutorial](https://github.com/lcamillo/CpGPT/blob/main/tutorials/quick_setup.ipynb).

 ## 📖 Overview

 CpGPT is a foundation model for DNA methylation, trained on genome-wide DNA methylation data.
 It can generate, impute, and embed methylation profiles, and can be finetuned for various downstream tasks.